edbrad/vm-bl-status/README.md

 ```
 $ sudo systemctl enable mongodb
 ```
 For testing and diagnostic purposes, external access to the MongoDB server is required.
 The MongoDB IP binding must be changed from only internal/localhost connections to outside IP access.
-Also, the Linux Firewall must be updated to allow external access to the TCP Port that MongoDB listens on:
+Also, the Linux Firewall must be updated to allow external access to the TCP Port that MongoDB listens on.

-- To allow external/LAN access to the database, update the MongoDB configuration file:
+To allow external/LAN access to the database:

+- Update the MongoDB configuration file:
 ```
 $ sudo nano /etc/mongod.conf
 ```
-Change the bing_ip parameter to include the Server's static IP address:
+- Change the **bind_ip** parameter to include the Server's static IP address:
 ```
 # Listen to local and LAN interfaces.
 bind_ip = 127.0.0.1,172.16.168.110